 Monopoly has been a classic board game for over a century.
 It’s a real estate trading game played for fun… and for a chance to be a real estate tycoon.
 The game rules are interesting as there are some valuable lessons all investors can learn to win at the game of property investing.

-I’ve played Monopoly at least a couple of hundred times, since I was a kid.
+I’ve played Monopoly at least a hundred times, since I was a kid.
 As much as the game annoys me with the fact that I can’t borrow to buy property, I’m still hooked on the thrill of accumulating real estate and collecting rents.
 These days I get the same thrill from playing the property game in real life.
 It’s fun..!!

 In my daily work, I see some common mistakes people make when it comes to property investing.
 Given that most people have played Monopoly at least once in their life, I thought it made sense to use some of the key principles from the game to real life property investing.